Learning the Basics of VMware Horizon 7.12 – Part 12 – Using Update Manager with Instant Clones and Creating Additional Machines

 Since vCenter (or some VMware internal process) deleted the Parent VMs, now is a good time to create additional machines.

-Back in Part 10 when we tested accessing published resources, we only had one Windows 10 virtual desktop and one Server 2019 RDS server.
-Let’s go through the process of creating two additional Windows 10 machines and one additional Server 2019 RDS machine.
+Back in Chapter 10, when we tested accessing published resources, we only had one Windows 10 virtual desktop and one Server 2019 RDS server.
+Let’s go through creating two additional Windows 10 machines and one additional Server 2019 RDS machine.

 Back on the Connection Server, log in to the Connection Server console.